 Academic integrity is fundamental to learning and scholarship at the University of Toronto.
 Participating honestly, respectfully, responsibly, and fairly in this academic community ensures that the University of Toronto degree that you earn will be valued as a true indication of your individual academic achievement and will continue to receive the respect and recognition it deserves.
-Familiarize yourself with the University of Toronto's Code of Behaviour on Academic Matters (link).
-To avoid issues related to plagiarism, please see the advice on documentation format and methods of integrating sources (link).
+Familiarize yourself with the University of Toronto's Code of Behaviour on Academic Matters and other integrity policies.
+To avoid issues related to plagiarism, please see the advice on documentation format and methods of properly integrating sources.